nontravis/ui-adjustment-library/README.md

 **`setDelayMillisTime( millis )`**

-* to delay the listener when adjustment done.
+* to delay the listener after adjustment is finished.

 **`setUseLocalStorage( useLocalStorage, bindDataImmediately )`**